aws-samples/serverless-patterns/terraform-ecs-efs-integration/Readme.md

 This pattern creates an Amazon EFS file system and integrates with ECS for a persisent file storage in a containerized environment.

 You will build a container as part of the build, publish it into ECR, and then publish it as an ECS Task in the end.
 A sample file will be created in the EFS (persistent file system) after the task has been completed.
+The security component is likewise handled by KMS Keys and IAM Roles..

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements